Topological Quantum Walk with Discrete Time-Glide Symmetry: Anomalous Topological Phases

 Since no symmetry is imposed on $H_1({\bm k}_{\rm G})$, the relevant topological number is the Chern number \cite{nakahara2003geometry} on ${\bm k}_{\rm G}$, which we call time-glide Chern number:

 where $d=2p+1$ and $\mathcal{F}$ is the curvature

-for eigenstates $\ket{\psi_l}, \ket{\psi_m}$ of $H_1({\bm k}_{\rm G})$ with eigenenergies $\varepsilon_l,\varepsilon_m \in [\varepsilon_1/2,\varepsilon_1/2+\pi]$.
-The trace in Eq. (\ref{eq:tgCh}) is taken for all the eigenstates within $ [\varepsilon_1/2, \varepsilon_1/2+\pi]$.
+for eigenstates $\ket{\psi_l}, \ket{\psi_m}$ of $H_1({\bm k}_{\rm G})$ with eigenenergies $\varepsilon_l,\varepsilon_m \in [\varepsilon_{\rm b}/2,\varepsilon_{\rm b}/2+\pi]$.
+The trace in Eq. (\ref{eq:tgCh}) is taken for all the eigenstates within $ [\varepsilon_{\rm b}/2, \varepsilon_{\rm b}/2+\pi]$.

 The time-glide Chern number is well-defined if the dimension of the glide symmetric plane is even (namely if $d$ is odd).
-The time-glide Chern number cannot change as long as $U({\bm k}_{\rm G})$ keeps a gap at $\varepsilon=\varepsilon_1$.
-Therefore, if it is non-zero and the system has a boundary keeping the time-glide symmetry, gapless boundary states appear at $\varepsilon=\varepsilon_1$.
+The time-glide Chern number cannot change as long as $H_{\rm F}({\bm k}_{\rm G})$ keeps the branch cut at $\varepsilon=\varepsilon_{\rm b}$ open.
+Therefore, if it is non-zero and the system has a boundary keeping the time-glide symmetry, gapless boundary states appear at $\varepsilon=\varepsilon_{\rm b}$.
 On the other hand, if $d$ is even, there is no topological number for $H_1({\bm k}_{\rm G})$.